Home Guides to Saudi Guide to pet relocation Dubai costs and flying with your pets

 by Danni B

 Transporting my cats from Dubai to Jeddah wasn’t an easy feat and navigating the process proved to be unclear and confusing!
-To add to the confusion, even airline professionals were unsure of the process, which resulted in conflicting advice.
+Adding to the confusion, airline professionals were unsure of the process!

 Which airlines allow you to take pets in the cabin?